 Share Portland Underhill to Wyke Regis Flood and Coastal Risk Management (FCRM) Strategy on FacebookShare Portland Underhill to Wyke Regis Flood and Coastal Risk Management (FCRM) Strategy on TwitterShare Portland Underhill to Wyke Regis Flood and Coastal Risk Management (FCRM) Strategy on LinkedinEmail Portland Underhill to Wyke Regis Flood and Coastal Risk Management (FCRM) Strategy link

-The Portland Underhill to Wyke Regis FCRM Strategy will identify where, when, and broadly what type of works are needed to protect this coastline from flooding and erosion.
+Your responses to this survey will help shape the development of a new Flood and Coastal Risk Management (FCRM) Strategy for the area.
+This project will identify where, when, and broadly what type of works are needed to protect this coastline from flooding and erosion.

-Please get involved by completing this survey.
+Please share your views by completing this survey.

 Click here to play video